• Skip to primary navigation

 And for a fun cozy option, then do check out my creamy hot chia pudding!

-This coffee chia seed pudding makes a lovely change from fruit-based puddings, and you can add a pinch of spice for even more flavour if you like.
+This coffee chia seed pudding makes a lovely change from fruit-based puddings, and you can add a pinch of spice for even more flavor if you like.
 Super easy to make, it's perfect for meal prep and a grab and go breakfast.

 Jump to: